iftheshoefritz/JavaScript-and-ES6-Challenges/README.md

 2. `cd JavaScript-and-ES6-Challenges`

+3. Run `npm install -g lite-server`

-3. Each Challenge has two branches **start** and **finish**.
+4. Each Challenge has two branches **start** and **finish**.

 In order to start with specific challenge checkout corresponding **start** branch like

 `git checkout CHALLENGE-1/sum-numbers/start`

+Run `lite-server`.
+Your browser will open at `localhost:3000` and if you open the JS console in the browser you'll see the output from the current challenge.

+5. Open directory in the favorite IDE.
+As you change your code, the browser output will update.

+Once you're satisfied, you can check the solution.

-Solution for each challenge is available in the **finish** branches like
+6. Solution for each challenge is available in the **finish** branches like

 `git checkout CHALLENGE-1/sum-numbers/finish`

-4. Open directory in the favorite IDE.
-I suggest Visual Studio Code or Atom
+7. There is discussion of the solutions from the author at https://www.oreilly.com/library/view/javascript-and-es6/9781789955606/ (get Prodigy to pay for your ACM membership to discuss this content)

 List of all challenges: